Online trading platforms in Canada allow DIY investors to be in full control of their portfolios when trading various market securities.

 Having all the products you want to invest in on one platform makes for easy investing and portfolio management.

 To that end, RBC Direct Investing offers more investment products than Wealthsimple Trade.
-While Wealthsimple trade offers only 2 investment products, RBC Direct Investing offers up to 8 investment products.
+While Wealthsimple Trade offers only two investment products, RBC Direct Investing offers up to 8 investment products.

 Wealthsimple investment products include: